a-poorv/ELibrary/README.md

 * Can views all the books and Request it.
 * Can view all the issued books and Return it.
 * Can view all his past Records/Requests.
+* Can Search book on basis of Publisher/Author Name,BookTitle etc.

 > Landing Page: